nilae2001/mkdocs/docs/integration.md

     app.set('views', __dirname + '/views');
     ```

+!!! note
-!!! note The default directory for views is ```sh ./views```.
+    The default directory for views is ```./views```.
 If templates are in a different location, update path accordingly.